-When we started in Siegritz the weather was really bad and suddenly the sun was shining.
+When we started in Siegritz the weather was really bad but suddenly the sun was shining.

 Downtown Saalfeld and my little yellow rental car

-To get an impression how beautiful this area looks in summer, I have "borrowed" the following picture from the "Stadtverwaltung Saalfeld".
+To get an impression how beautiful this area looks in summer, I have "borrowed" some pictures from the "Stadtverwaltung Saalfeld".
 Many thanks!

-This row of houses is called the "Liden" which is a slang word for "Läden" which means stores.
+This row of houses are called the "Liden" which is a slang word for "Läden" which means stores.
 Everything was built around 1848 to replace half timbered houses which became dilapidated.

 However, Thuringia is really a all year long destination for tourists.
 There is always something to see or to do.

 Unfortunately, we did not have lots of time.
 Traveling on the winding roads of Thuringia needs time, unless you are in a constant suicide mood like many Thuringians.